Animenosekai/translate/translatepy/server/docs/eng/server/Sections/Work.md

     "message": "Successfully processed your request",
     "error": null,
     "data": {
-        "source_lang": "no example",
         "extension": "no example",
         "result": "no example",
         "source": "no example",
+        "speed": 4,
+        "gender": "no example",
         "service": "no example",
-        "gender": "no example",
         "mime_type": "no example",
-        "speed": 4
+        "source_lang": "no example"
     }
 }